shabin5785/react-notes/Notes_1.md

 - hooks is a way to write functional components, that give them more features.
 It can be used only with fn components and not in class components.

+- one hooks component is useState that allows fn component to access state.